vignesh-kv/blink-it-analysis.txt/README.md

 Outlet Location Type – Tier 1 / Tier 2 / Tier 3
 Outlet Type – Supermarket / Grocery Store

-⚠️ If the dataset is larger than 100MB, you can upload it to Google Drive or Kaggle and replace the link below:
-Dataset Link

 🛠️*Tools & Libraries Used*